 by John Siebenthaler

 note: Since this column was first written, digital advertising has eclipsed print, decimating the ranks of professional photographers.
 Still, the need for images with impact has never been greater.
 Today, using just a basic point and shoot, compelling photos are very much within the realm of possibilities — given a little imagination, inspiration, planning and post production imaging.
 And if still in doubt?
-Call a pro.content creation and management
+Call a pro.professional marketing and communications

 Good photography is the difference between your product looking like it was stamped out of sheet lead between two rocks at a Bangladesh beach party or a carefully constructed machine part ready to go to work.

 The comparison above (both shown at the same enlargement and resolution) clearly demonstrates the painful difference between professional and pitiful content.
 At 200 dpi, the flaws are much worse.
 Read about low and high res basics here.

 I worked with both images for separate clients on separate projects. (more info: post production digital imaging.)
 Rod VanderWerf photographed the main gear on the left for me: note the main shaft bearing support detail easily visible in the main gear, as well as the tooth detail on the transmission side.